El Dorado County Presentation Day

 ROOM HOSTS & CLERKS

-Room Host Must be 11 years old and Clerks 9 years or older & must arrive by 8:00 am
+Room Host 11 years or older and Clerks 9 years or older & must arrive by 8:00 am

 4-H youth members are also needed to serve as Room Hosts and Clerks.
 These jobs involve helping set up the presentation rooms, making sure the judges in each room have the materials they need, welcoming guests, introducing judges, introducing each demonstration, and distributing and collecting the junior judging forms.
 4-Hers who help at Presentation Day earn record book credit for their efforts.
 Room Hosts and Clerks do not need to be presenters.